Kitura/HeliumLogger/README.md

   /// For example: "[(%date)] [(%type)] [(%file):(%line) (%func)] (%msg)" public var format: String?

-  /// If not nil, specifies the format used when adding the date and the time to the logged messages public var dateFormat: String?
+  /// If not nil, specifies the format used when adding the date and the time to the logged messages. public var dateFormat: String?

-  /// If not nil, specifies the timezone used in the date time format public var timeZone: TimeZone?
+  /// If not nil, specifies the timezone used in the date time format. public var timeZone: TimeZone?
   ```

+## Community

+We love to talk server-side Swift, and Kitura.
+Join our [Slack](http://swift-at-ibm-slack.mybluemix.net/) to meet the team!

+## License

+This library is licensed under Apache 2.0.
+Full license text is available in [LICENSE](https://github.com/IBM-Swift/HeliumLogger/blob/master/LICENSE.txt).